Spring Roll Salad Bowl with Oil-Free Peanut Sauce

 I could have called this section “the protein,” but honestly, I think tofu fits.
 We made it super simple.
 Preheated the oven to 450 degrees Fahrenheit, lined a baking sheet with parchment, cubed up the firm

-tofu, seasoned with a little salt and pepper, and baked for 20 minutes, flipped and baked for another 10-15 (slightly browned edges, firm but tender when pressed down).
+tofu, seasoned with a little salt and pepper, and bake for 20 minutes, flipped, and baked for another 10-15 (slightly browned edges, firm but tender when pressed down).

 I took my serving and gave it a few squirts of Braggs liquid aminos and Voila! – winner, winner, super tasty tofu for dinner.